All Episodes

 We produce more oil, natural gas than any other country on the earth, and our resources are more vast.

-Uh it's great for our national security.
+It's great for our national security.

 Those are good jobs.

-We have what you just mentioned, uh North Dakota and uh the expanding uh job opportunities there.
+Why not have a Republican real New Deal without what you just mentioned, North Dakota and the expanding job opportunities there?

 Talk about different uses of natural gas.

-Then when the president talks about the space force, let him talk about space.
+Then, when the president talks about the Space Force, let him talk about space.

-Let me talk about Mars and beyond.
+Let him talk about Mars and beyond.

 Why don't we have some of our thinkers being more innovative?

-They're now online, and that includes the Keystone and the Dakota pipeline, and he opened up Anwar, and he's gotten rid of all the burdensome regulation that has been holding back the energy sector.
+And he opened up Anwar, and he's gotten rid of all the burdensome regulation that has been holding back the energy sector.

 All true.